liuwei1206/deep-learning/README.md

 # deep-learning
-To achieve a variety of classic neural network
+Implementations of some classic neural networks.